yegor256/blog/_posts/2014/oct/2014-10-03-di-containers-are-evil.md

 ## What is a DI Container?

-So far so good, but here comes the dark side&mdash;a dependency injection container.
+So far so good, but here comes the dark side---a dependency injection container.
 Here is how it works (let's use [Google Guice](https://github.com/google/guice) as an example):